 A liquid leak is defined to be liquid gasoline dripping at a rate in excess of three (3) drops per minute as determined by TP-204.3.

-REQUIREMENTS FOR DETERMINATIONS AND COMPLIANCE VIOLATION
+Requirements for Determinations of Compliance and Violation

 The specifications of this section are primarily adopted pursuant to Health and Safety Code sections (H&SC §§ 41962 and 41974).
 In particular, H&SC § 41974 provides that the penalty provisions of Article 3 (commencing with Section 42400) of Chapter 4, Division 26 of the H&SC shall apply to gasoline cargo tank vapor recovery system violations.

 General Requirements